 Ohio entrepreneurs can expect a ringing endorsement from their local communities for opening up shop in the state.
 Entrepreneurs report that, once a small business is established, it's easy to attract and retain Ohio customers, as long as the business is reliable and professional.
 The small business owners we spoke with said the prevailing mentality is to "buy local in Ohio."

-"I tell people, 'I'm going to die printing in my shop, and it will remain in Columbus because of the community,'" said Zachary Traxler, CEO and founder of Traxler Custom Printing.
+"I tell people, 'I'm going to die printing in my shop, and it will remain in Columbus because of the community,'" said Zachary Traxler, CEO and founder of Traxler Printing.
 "In Ohio as a whole, you'll see people speak highly of local businesses.
 They're going to seek a local business before they go to one that's based out of state."

 In addition, there are numerous opportunities to network and find support from other businesses.
-With scores of incubators and accelerators scattered throughout the state, some of which are located on Ohio's many college campuses, entrepreneurs are never hard-pressed to find useful resources and mentorship nearby.
+With scores of incubators and accelerators scattered throughout the state, some of which are located on one of Ohio's many college campuses, entrepreneurs are never hard-pressed to find useful resources and mentorship nearby.